G-AshwinKumar/lm-eval/README.md

 ## How to use

 - Each individual benchmark has each own sbatch file in `sbatch_scripts`.
-They can be run with sbatch `sbatch_scripts/task_name.sh <model_name>``, where model name is the name of the model folder in the path `/mnt/lustre/scratch/nlsas/home/res/cns10/SHARE/Models_Trained/llm/`.
+They can be run with sbatch `sbatch_scripts/task_name.sh <model_name>`, where model name is the name of the model folder in the path `/mnt/lustre/scratch/nlsas/home/res/cns10/SHARE/Models_Trained/llm/`.

 - Sbatch files corresponding to OpenLLM Benchmark tasks have the same configuration (num_fewshot) as the leaderboard submissions.

 - Results will be saved to `/mnt/lustre/scratch/nlsas/home/res/cns10/SHARE/eval_results/<task_name>` (it can be changed from the sbatch.sh scripts).
 A new .json file will be created under `<save_path>/<task_name>/<model_name>`

-- To automate the launch of multiple tasks, the script `main_eval.sh <task> <model_name>` can be used.
+- To automate the launch of multiple tasks, the script `main_eval.sh <tasks> <model_name>` can be used.
 It takes the task and the model name as arguments and it creates a new job for each task.
-If `<task_name>`` is set to 'all', a new job will be launched for each task defined in the script.
+If `<task_name>` is set to 'all', a new job will be launched for each task defined in the script.
 Feel free to create new scripts to automate groups of tasks.
+Multiple tasks can be passed with format `main_eval.sh task1,task2,task3 <model_name>`

 - The `format_results.py <model_name>` will create a .csv file with all results for the selected model in `/mnt/lustre/scratch/nlsas/home/res/cns10/SHARE/eval_results/``.
 It will calculate the average score for Open LLM Leaderboard.